BoomBox-8/python-asciizer/README.md

 **Q4.
 What is a LURD?**
 Pillow uses a 4-tuple ( like (x,y,w,z), a 4-element tuple ) to define the 'size' and boundaries of methods that make use of bounding boxes.
 X is called Left, or the co-ordinate of the upper-left corner on the x-axis.
 On the extreme left, this value would be zero, since the origin is considered to start from the upper-left corner of the image.
 Y is called Upper, or the co-ordinate of the upper-left corner on the y-axis.
 Simiarly, w and z are right and down, or the x-axis and y-axis co-ordinates of the bottom-right corner.
 In an 1280x720 image, the very bottom-right corner would have w,z values of 1280,720.
 I simply call these values LURD for short (Left,Upper,Right,Down)

-**Q5.
-Why are there giant dictionaries for storing each row that makes up an ASCII-Art letter?**
-Ideally, one would store such ASCII Art letters whole, within a list/tuple/dictionary, but the major issue is that it is impossible to draw all the letters all at once such that they are 'on the same row'.
-One would often have to resort to printing each giant letter one after the other, one below the other.
-The dictionary stores invidual rows, so that multiple giant letters can be drawn on screen at once, row by row.

 **Important**
 Keep in mind, due to the working mechanism described above, an image with very little variance in shades or colors can not be represented in the ASCII-Art style accurately.
 Similarly, images with a lot of fine detail can also not be expected to be drawn perfectly since we are essentially representing boxes larger than a single pixel with a single character.
 Contures, curves, shapes, shadows and some gradients can be easily represented however.
 This is merely a consequence of how ASCII art works.
 When micro-detail is represented by the arrangement of pixels on the original image, ASCII characters can not produce the same amount of detail